anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 ~~~~

 In these examples, the Join Proxy in a specific mode of operation (stateful or stateless) only queries for those
-cBRSKI services that it minimally needs to perform the Join Proxy function.
+cBRSKI services that it minimally needs to perform the Join Proxy function in that mode.
 For this reason, wildcard queries (such as `rt=brski*`) are not sent.

 ## Pledge Discovers Join Proxy {#discovery-by-pledge}